 Partly because it looks cool, but mostly to stop the candies spilling out if I'm a little trigger-happy on the throttle.
 It's also good if it rains.
 Just like RCLifeOn, I'll be using a servo motor to remotely operate this lid.

 The lid was made the same way.
 I printed most of this in a translucent filament but switched to colours for the final few layers to make the QR code and URL stand out properly.
+Though sadly this didn't work as I had one chap proclaim it wasn't working for his phone.
+Fixing this for next year, I promise!

 Here's a fun fact for you: